 3. Take the free 2-hour CASAS Assessment which is administered every Tuesday and Thursday.
 An individual must score at least 236 on the CASAS Assessment in order to take the GED® Test.

-5. Candidate must be present 15 minutes prior to the two-hour pre-registration session.
+5. Candidate must be present 15 minutes prior to the scheduled (test) time.
 A photo ID is required.

 The Candidate may apply for a diploma at the GED® Office or the GED® Testing Service in Washington, DC, after satisfactory GED® Test scores are received from the GED® Testing Office.